JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7903 days**.

-And here is a just a random fact -  **Instead of a Birthday Cake, many Russian children are given a Birthday Pie**.
+And here is a just a random fact -  **There are more than 250,000 rivers in the United States, which amounts to 3.5 million miles of rivers**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)